Link Aggregation and Load Balancing

 MS Series

-Please refer to the Switch Ports for details on how to implement.
+Refer to the Switch Ports for details on how to implement.

-*Catalyst 9300-M and MS390 switches will disable a port (for 30 seconds) if it detects a regular trunk port on the other end of a configured LACP port.
+*Catalyst 9300-M and MS390 switches will disable a port for 30 seconds if it detects a regular trunk port on the other end of a configured LACP port.

-Please refer to MX Load Balancing and Uplink Preferences for details on how to implement.
+Refer to MX Load Balancing and Uplink Preferences for details on how to implement.

-Configuring Link Aggregation between MS and Cisco Switches
+Configuring link aggregation between MS and Cisco Switches

-You may want to set up and configure a bonded link between your Meraki MS series switch and a Cisco switch.
+You may want to set up and configure a bonded link between your Meraki MS switch and a Cisco switch.
 This is often referred to as link aggregation, link bonding or EtherChannel.